 One train of thought says that this is a plan to drive out the businesses so that a developer can build multi-story apartments and condos along the north side of Spruce.

-The design below clearly shows Fifth Street will be 25 feet wide along the west side of H-E-B. Angled parking between entrances to H-E-B underground parking will mean vehicles will have to pull onto Fifth from H-E-B unable to see oncoming traffic.
+The design below clearly shows Fifth Street will be 25 feet wide along the west side of H-E-B. Angled parking on Fifth between entrances to H-E-B underground parking means vehicles exiting onto Fifth from H-E-B will be unable to see oncoming traffic.

-- It will narrow commercial thoroughfares traveled every day by 18-wheelers, including all the H-E-B deliveries.
+- Narrow commercial thoroughfares traveled every day by large delivery trucks and 18-wheelers, including all the H-E-B deliveries.

-- No room to maneuver large trucks or emergency vehicles.
+- Leave little or no room to maneuver large trucks or emergency vehicles.

-- Pedestrians walking across streets to get to businesses will be endangered.
+- Endanger pedestrians walking across streets to get to businesses

-- Deliveries to businesses will be difficult or impossible
+- Make deliveries to businesses difficult or impossible.

 What about maintaining all this?
-We still have flooded homes, numerous streets in need of repair or replacement, serious problems with drainage and our aging infrastructure.
-Plus serious concerns with our budget and our tax base.
+We still have flooded homes, streets in need of repair or replacement, old water pipes and water leaks all over the city, serious problems with drainage and our aging infrastructure.
+Public parking?
 Take a look at the mess in the 5200 block of Cedar.
 It looks like some industrial parking lot along the Ship Channel.

 Email the Mayor and City Council via our City Clerk, Tracy Dutton at firstname.lastname@example.org.
 Ask her to forward your email to the Council.